sskata/Arduino-Task-Scheduling-Template/README.md

 ## Getting Started

-This code is only a template to start from when task scheduling is needed.
+This code is a simple template to start from when task scheduling is needed.
 Simply add functions to the template code and add a function call inside the appropriate task scheduling period inside loop().
 Different task periods need to be enabled/disabled according to need in the beginning of the code (the #define statements).

 ### Prerequisites